lnsy-dev/e-y-e/README.md

 4. Display the QR code data in a modal dialog.

 Make sure you have the `assets/qr-code-read.wav` sound file in your project for the audio notification to work.

+---

+## Prior Work

+The QR Scanning portion of this code is from https://github.com/nimiq/qr-scanner .